-When you’re preparing for that job interview, one of your decisions is likely to be choosing what to wear – and make sure you consider the weather when you do.
-If it is really hot or cold you’ll want to think about whether or not they have heat or ac at their location when dressing.
+When you’re preparing for that job interview, one of your decisions is likely to be choosing what to wear – and making sure it is clean and ready to go not fresh out of the crawl space.
 The colours you choose may give an impression of the kind of person you are.
 If you know what impression colours can give, you can choose the right tie or blouse to create the right impression, appropriate to the role you are seeking.

 The use of colour for ourselves and for our homes makes all the difference to how we feel and how other people respond to us.
 Presentation determines how we all respond to situations and people, often without even realising it.